 Umbraco lets you build your own forms and workflows without a developer.
 If you can build pages, you should be able to forms, too.
 Umbraco has one of the best forms editors we've seen.
 Need a special landing page with a unique form that only sends the results to Linda from marketing?
 No problem.
 You can have that up and running in less than 20 minutes.

 Manage 301 redirects from within the CMS

 When you move, rename, or delete a page, you should create a 301 redirect.
 It’s important for SEO, as pages that return an error can hurt your search engine visibility.
-While on some websites, you need a developer to do this for you, Umbraco allows you to view, create, and manage all the 301s yourself in a simple editor.
+While some websites may require a developer to do 301 redirects, Umbraco allows you to view, create, and manage all the 301s yourself in a simple editor.